kitsonk/core-js/docs/observe.md

 # core/observe

-**core/observe** is a module that provides observation functionality that is similar to the [Harmony `Object.observe`](harmony) functionality.
+**core/observe** is a module that provides observation functionality that is similar to the [Harmony `Object.observe`][harmony] functionality.
 The problem is that currently the standard is still potentially being evolved, has been moved to being part of ES7 and is not currently available in any stable browser implementation.
 Also, the currently available shims/polyfills utilise a polling mechanism to monitor objects for changes.
 This module takes a different approach.